spellerberg/quire-rife/content/chapter6.md

 [^171]: *The Rocky Mountain News* (Denver, Co.), May 18, 1864
 [^172]: Austerman, “The San Antonio-El Paso Mail, CSA,” 97
 [^173]: Austerman, “The San Antonio-El Paso Mail, CSA,” 95
-[^174]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vols.
-15, 605
+[^174]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vols: 15, 605
 [^175]: Thompson, “Drama in the Desert,” 111
-[^176]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vols.
-15, 607
+[^176]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vols: 15, 607
 [^177]: Thompson, “Drama in the Desert,” 110
-[^178]: Thompson, “Drama the Desert,” 111; United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol. 15, 607
+[^178]: Thompson, “Drama the Desert,” 111; United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol: 15, 607
-[^179]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol. 15, 377
+[^179]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol: 15, 377
-[^180]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 15, 426
+[^180]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol: 15, 426
 [^181]: Thompson, “Drama in the Desert,” 113
 [^182]: Letter from Col. Joseph West (USA) to Henry Skillman, Unfiled  Papers and Slips Belonging in Confederate Service Records, M347, Roll 364, RG 109
-[^183]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol. 15, 426
+[^183]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1 Vol: 15, 426
 [^184]: Alexander Edwin Sweet, *Alex Sweet’s Texas: The Lighter Side of Lone Star History,* (Austin: University of Texas Press, 1986), 88
-[^185]: William L. Richter, The Army in Texas During Reconstruction, 1865-1870, (College Station, Texas, Texas A&M University Press, 1987), 24; Farber, Texas, C,S.A., 210
+[^185]: William L. Richter, The Army in Texas During Reconstruction, 1865-1870, (College Station, Texas, Texas A&M University Press, 1987), 24; Farber, *Texas, C,S.A.,* 210
-[^186]: Richter, *The Army in Texas During Reconstruction,* 12; Farber, Texas, C.S.A., 114
+[^186]: Richter, *The Army in Texas During Reconstruction,* 12; Farber, *Texas, C.S.A.,* 114
-[^187]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 50, 62
+[^187]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol: 50, 62
 [^188]: Wharton, *Texas Under Many Flags,* 95
 [^189]: Thomas Rife Record, 36th Texas Cavalry Regiment
 [^190]: Evans, *Confederate Military History,* Vol. XI, 120; Wharton, *Texas Under Many Flags,* 96
 [^191]: Evans, *Confederate Military History,* Vol. XI: 120
 [^192]: Evans, *Confederate Military History,* Vol. XI: 119
-[^193]: Farber, Texas, C.S.A., 250
+[^193]: Farber, *Texas, C.S.A.,* 250
 [^194]: Evans, *Confederate Military History,* Vol. XI: 65
 [^195]: Letter from Andrew G. Dickinson, Compiled Service Records of Confederate General and Staff Officers, and Nonregimental Enlisted Men, M331, Roll 75, RG 109, NARA
 [^196]: Farber, *Texas, C.S.A.,* 204